ismailrei/generator-devis/README.md

 yo devis
 ```
 ### Using the project
-Once installed, you can start creting microservices by using **devis framework** and based on both microservices that already exist in the project model and authentification.
+Once installed, you can start creating microservices by using **devis framework** and based on both microservices that already exist in the project model and authentification.

 after, you should add your microservices to the file *root.js*, located in the folder *app*.
 Fortunately there already a script that will perform this task in your place , you just have to run the command :